PLU Pledge: A Lute Loan Safety Net

 We believe in the value of our education and in preparing students for lives of thoughtful inquiry, service, leadership and care.
 We also know that students and families have concerns about the cost of college and student debt.
 The PLU Pledge is yet another way we are addressing college access and affordability, and a further investment we are making in the success of our students and their ability to fully pursue their vocation after graduation.

 There is no charge to be a part of the PLU Pledge.
-We are providing this program as a commitment to our graduates.
+We are offering this program as a commitment to our graduates.

 The PLU Pledge will cover up to $17,000 in any academic year and an aggregated total of $70,000.